 Charitable donations are eligible for exemption, with the condition that it should not be for benefit of any religious community or caste, among other conditions.
 As per the I-T department website, 1,50,217 institutions have got approval under Sec 12A of the Income-Tax Act to receive donations under Sec 80G.

-Links to relevant Bare Acts at LatestLaws.com-
+Links to relevant Bare Acts at LatestLaws.in-